top of page

 Sea turtle caught in fishing net

-Ethically sourced fish oil should be produced with nearly no bycatch.
+Ethically sourced fish oil should be produced with very little bycatch.

-Nearly all fish oil supplements are heavily processed.
-This is done to remove contaminants and improve the flavor.
-While these processes may “clean” the oil, they come at a heavy cost.
+Nearly all omega-3 and fish oil supplements are heavily refined and processed to remove contaminants and improve flavor.
+While these processes may “clean” the oil, they come at a heavy cost to the nutritional value of the oil.

 As with any food, heavy processing removes beneficial nutrients and compounds.
 Think of whole wheat bread versus white bread.

-Here are some of the steps that traditional fish oil products go through:
+Here are the steps most omega-3 and fish oil supplements go through:

 • Degumming